5 healthy ways to improve your garden’s soil in Costa Rica

 A growing number of concerned farmers and gardeners are changing the way we work with the soil to grow our food.
 We are now returning to a natural approach to return the gift of soil fertility to the land.
 It’s often referred to as “remineralizing the Earth.”
 Here are some simple ways to remineralize your garden’s soil for healthy plants and optimal health.

-4. Rock dust is a new product that’s available in most construction supply stores around the country.
+This is a product that’s available in most construction supply stores around the country.
 Called polvo de piedra, it comes from the large rock crushers that produce gravel.
 The strained powder is loaded with trace minerals for your plants.
 It’s easy to apply rock dust, limestone and ashes around your trees and ornamentals.
 Apply small amounts to your compost and soil periodically, instead of large doses which can actually hinder the growth of plants.

 Best wishes to our gardeners in Costa Rica.